hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ---
 ## HPE GreenLake API Security

-At the introduction of this public API in this [blog](https://deploy-preview-707--hpe-dev-portal.netlify.app/blog/api-console-for-data-services-cloud-console/) **(Using HPE GreenLake Console's API Gateway for Data Services Cloud Console)**, it was introduced that HPE GreenLake Console supports the Client Credential authentication grant type(a.k.a.
+At the introduction of this public API in this [blog](https://deploy-preview-707--hpe-dev-portal.netlify.app/blog/api-console-for-data-services-cloud-console/) **(Using HPE GreenLake Console's API Gateway for Data Services Cloud Console)**, it was introduced that HPE GreenLake Console supports the Client-Credential authentication grant type(a.k.a.
 OAuth 2 client-credential authentication workflow.)
 This particular grant type allows the client application to authenticate using separate credentials (client-ID and client-secret) that is authorized inside the API Gateway menu using the HPE GreenLake User account.

 **Some of the benefits of DSCC Client Credential OAuth authentication grant:**